 - BA (Hons), National University of Singapore

-- Neo, H. and Emel, J. (2017) The Geographies of Meat, Taylor and Francis, Critical Food Studies Series.
+- Neo, H. and Emel, J. (2017).
+Geographies of Meat: Politics, Economy and Culture, Critical Food Studies Series.
+Taylor and Francis.

 - Neo, H. and Chua, C.Y.
 (2017).
 Beyond inclusion and exclusion: Community gardens as spaces of responsibility.
 Annals of the Association of American Geographers, 107(3): 666-681.

 - H, Lin., Neo, H., Kondepudi, S., Yew, W.S., & Sng, J.J.K.
 (2017).
 (Eds) Sustainability Matters: Environmental Management in the Anthropocene.
 World Scientific, Singapore.

 - Neo, H. (2016).
 Rethinking ethical food consumption through meaningful substitution: the contradictions and challenges of vegetarianism advocacy.
 Geographical Journal.
 DOI: 10.1111/geoj.12130.

 - Neo, H. and Pow, C.P (2015).
 The weight of small cities: Development and the rural-urban nexus in Jinghong, Southwest China.
 The Professional Geographer, 67(4): 555-563.